ChristElise/christelise.github.io/_posts/2024-10-16-airplane-walkthrough.md

 ## Post Exploitation

-We can maintain this access by writing a public key we control in Carlos's `/home/carlos/.ssh/authorized_keys` files and connect to the target as the carlos user using SSH.
+We can maintain this access by writing a public key we control in Carlos's `/home/carlos/.ssh/authorized_keys` files and connecting to the target as the Carlos user using SSH.
 We first create the private/public key pair on our attack host.
 ```bash
 ┌──(pentester㉿kali)-[~/…/TryHackMe/Challenge/Airplane/Misc File]
 └─$ ssh-keygen -t ed25519